Foot Surgery: Flexible and Rigid Hammertoes

 The severity of your condition, number of toes involved, and type of surgery done will affect your recovery time.
 Many people are able to walk right after surgery with a special surgical shoe.
 Full healing can take several weeks.
 Your healthcare provider can advise you on what to expect after surgery.

 With hammertoes, one or more toes curl or bend abnormally.
 This can be caused by an inherited muscle problem, an abnormal bone length, or poor foot mechanics.
-The affected joints can rub inside shoes, causing corns (buildups of dead skin).
+The affected joints can rub inside shoes.
+This causes buildups of dead skin called corns.

 When hammertoes are flexible, you can straighten the buckled joints.
 Flexible hammertoes may become rigid over time.

 This treatment helps release the buckled joint.
 The bottom (flexor) tendon may be repositioned to the top of the affected toe (flexor tendon transfer).
 Sometimes, the top or bottom tendon is released but not repositioned (tenotomy).